ZenBubble/bublstore/README.md

 - 💛 Custom user authentication and home server hosting.
 This is the main focus of this project, as I want to explore more of the information encryption and web protocols.
 - 💛 All in one dockerized version to learn docker.
 - ❤️ Automated tests using Django tests as well as GitHub actions.
 This is for learning CI/CD and program testing.
 - ❤️ Clippy type mascot that details what each page is and how it was implemented.
+Since its 2025, I'll also train a retrieval model for simple queuries like "do you offer ___."
 - ❤️ Bug reports that save a snapshot of the html at time of bug.

 ## Installation/development
-"pip install -r requirements.txt" to install dependencies, recommended to do in a virtual environment
+"pip install -r requirements.txt" to install dependencies, recommended to do in a virtual environment Docker image coming soon

-## Personal Notes
-When making new models (data) or changing existing ones:
-- python manage.py makemigrations store
-- python manage.py migrate

-For production, run both:
-- python manage.py runserver
-- python manage.py tailwind start